 Thanks to irresponsible and inattentive motorists, driving will always be inherently dangerous; however, learning about common driving practices can mitigate potential threats to your health.
 A vehicle’s blind spots are one of the threats drivers should know before getting behind the wheel.
-While acknowledging your own blind spots is helpful, it’s also important to identify other driver’s blind spots: especially if they drive a commercial truck.
+While acknowledging your own blind spots is helpful, it’s also important to identify other drivers’ blind spots: especially if they drive a commercial truck.

 Blind Spots on Commercial Trucks Are Unfixable

 Drivers can and must deal with their blind spots while on the road.
-When motorists look over their shoulder before making a lane change, they are ensuring a safe maneuver by actively mitigating their blind spots.
+When motorists look over their shoulders before making a lane change, they are ensuring a safe maneuver by actively mitigating their blind spots.
 Therefore, passenger vehicle blind spots can be dealt with.
 However, truckers do not have this luxury.

 Blind Spots on Commercial Trucks

-A truck’s blind spots are:
+Where are a truck’s blind spots located?

-- Directly in front of the truck (the hood of the cab may block low seated cars from view.)
+- Directly in front of the truck (the hood of the cab may block low-seated cars from view.)